 Some pedagogic aids

-The following list of questions has been developed to provide learning aids that might help those who wish to use Jan’s writings (available free through the hyperlink in the 'Current work' section) in educational contexts (tertiary and secondary education).
+The following list of questions has been developed to provide learning aids that might help those who wish to use some of Jan’s writings (available free through the hyperlink in the 'Current work' section) in educational contexts (tertiary and secondary education).

 Ideas have been organised around three themes: